 The right combination of manual and automated testing?
 We’re all for it.
-Most high-quality bugs are still found by humans, and manual testing isn’t going anywhere (ever).
-That said, automation…
+Humans still find most high-quality bugs, and manual testing isn’t going anywhere (ever).

 There are a lot of scary CX statistics floating around right now.
 Like how 78% of consumers have bailed during a transaction because of a poor service experience.
 Or how…